ekaterina-borisova/ada_website/pages/0geo_analysis.md

 		</a>
 		<div class="content">
 			<div class="inner">
-				<p>Based on the graph, the USA has conducted the highest number of experiments listed in the dataset, totaling approximately 380,000.
+				<p>Based on the graph,<strong> the USA has conducted the highest number of experiments</strong> listed in the dataset, totaling approximately 380,000.
 China follows with around 150,000 experiments, while Germany and Italy are next, each contributing roughly 100,000 experiments.</p>
 			</div>
 		</div>
 	</section>